Country Fire Authority: Major incidents

-CFA deployments have also assisted during interstate fires such as the 2002 Black Christmas bushfires fires in Sydney and the 2003 Canberra bushfires.
+CFA deployments have also assisted during interstate fires such as the 2001–2002 Black Christmas bushfires in Sydney and the 2003 Canberra bushfires.
 In late 2015 and early 2022, CFA firefighters were deployed to the South Australian fires, in support of CFS and SAFS crews.
 During February and March 2016, hundreds of CFA volunteer firefighters and some career firefighters were deployed across Bass Strait, where they assisted Tasmanian firefighters working on the North West Tasmanian fires.
 Many CFA firefighting, communications and specialist vehicles were ferried over as well.
 More recently (2022) CFA volunteer firefighters have been deployed to the basin areas along the Murray River, reaching into NSW during flooding events.

 Activities

 The CFA is involved in responding to non-fire incidents, in addition to firefighting operations.
 CFA has a leading role in prevention, preparedness, response and recovery of fires and other incidents.
 The CFA is responsible for combatting all fires on private land in Victoria outside of the Metropolitan Fire District, including Structure Fires and Bushfires.
-The CFA has a shared responsibility for rescues with the Victorian State Emergency Service and the MFB.
+The CFA has a shared responsibility for rescues with the Victorian State Emergency Service and the FRV.
 In addition to response activities, CFA members also run prevention programs such as Fire Ready Victoria and Fire Safe Kids.
 Fire Safe Kids is an education program for Pre-Primary and Primary School students which teaches Fire Safety and the Role of Firefighters in the Community.

 CFA is responsible, along with other Victorian emergency services, for some specialist response functions, including: